 Here are the answers to the main questions you may have concerning your stay in Nice Côte d'Azur: if you don't find the information you are looking for here, you can also contact our team.

-You will find on the website of the French Interior Ministry the latest information (and the documents to be provided if necessary) concerning the conditions of entry on French territory according to the country you are coming from.
+You will find on the website of the French Interior Ministry the latest information concerning the conditions of entry on French territory according to the country you are coming from.

 You can buy disposable and reusable fabric (general public) masks in certain department stores, pharmacies and tobacconists, in train stations and at Nice Côte d'Azur airport.